joergkrause/nyaf/README.md

 * Vue (thanks for showing short custom attributes)
 * TypeScript (thanks for making JS cool again)

+## Readings

+There is a book in the making covering all aspects of NYAF: https://leanpub.com/webcomponentsnyaf.
+Read everything about Web Components, why they are smart and how NYAF handles them.

 ## Next

 Look out for 'nyaf-forms' (forms validation) and 'nyaf-store' (flux store).
 Simple but powerful!